Contraband-Software/Rock/README.md

  - `dotnet add package software.contraband.GREngine -s "../GreenRockEngine/Build/"`
  - Start game dev!

+Documentation is TBA, currently `GameDemo1` gives a good demonstration of how to build a game with this library.

 ## License TLDR - If you want to make something awesome

 We have licensed this project under LGPL, here are the broad strokes: